-Stan NormanProvost and Executive Vice President for Campus Life Executive Offices405.585.5805 OBU Box 61173500 W. UniversityShawnee, OK 74804
+Provost and Executive Vice President for Campus Life

-In addition to his academic career, Norman has served as a pastor or interim pastor for Baptist churches in Texas, Louisiana, Mississippi and Alabama.
-He has been an author, editor, and contributing writer for several books.
-He wrote "The Baptist Way: Distinctives of a Baptist Church," released in 2005, and "More Than Just A Name: Preserving Our Baptist Identity," released in 2001.
-He currently is writing the book "Theology Made Simple," scheduled for release by B&H Publishing Group in 2010.
+In addition to his academic career, Norman has served as a senior pastor or as an interim pastor for SBC churches in Texas, Louisiana, Mississippi, Alabama, Missouri, and Oklahoma.
+He has been an author, editor, and contributing writer for several books, including The Baptist Way: Distinctives of a Baptist Church, Perspectives of Church Governance: Five Views of Church Polity, “Human Sinfulness,” in A Theology for the Church, and More Than Just A Name: Preserving Our Baptist Identity.
+He currently is writing the book Theology Made Simple, scheduled for release by B&H Publishing Group in 2015.

-Norman and his wife, Joy, have three sons, Andrew, 21; Daniel, 18; and Stephen, 16.
+Stan and his wife, Joy, have three sons and reside in Shawnee, OK.